Development of USA (from 1778 to 1789)

 George Washington is one of the key figures in this success.
-On June 22 in New York, Christie's sells his personal copy of the main acts of Congress.
-This collection gathers the Constitution, various acts including the creation of major Executive Departments, and the first draft of twelve articles known as the Bill of Rights for an effective and pragmatic definition of freedoms.
+On June 22, 2012, Christie's sold for $ 9.8M his personal copy of the main acts of Congress, lot 1.
+It gathers the Constitution, various acts including the creation of major Executive Departments, and the first draft of twelve articles known as the Bill of Rights for an effective and pragmatic definition of freedoms.

 This collection was a working document for the new President.
 It is also a much valuable autograph : signed on the title page, it includes handwritten notes in the margin of several acts.

 These 53 sheets 30 x 19 cm from 1789 are assembled in a binding probably made in the same year.
 They are in excellent condition.

 Please watch the video shared by Fox News :